Xazax-hun/LLVMSummerSchool17/README.md

 reason about the values of the variables.
 Use the Clang Static Analyzer to develop a check for enum out of bound assignments!

-Apply clang.patch on top of clang to get the template for the check and fill in the stubs.
+Apply clang.patch on top of Clang to get the template for the check and fill in the stubs.

 When you are in the clang source directory: